1.TD Target 2026 Investment Grade Bond ETF

 Cons:

-Vanguard Canadian Aggregate Bond Index ETF (VAB) is highly regarded for providing comprehensive exposure to the Canadian bond market, making it a top choice among analysts at Morningstar.
-Currently, it offers a dividend yield of 3.27%, although it has experienced a slight decline with a 1-year return of -0.69% and a 5-year return of -10.66%.
-This ETF is ideal for investors seeking reliable income through a well-rated bond strategy.
+The iShares Core Canadian Universe Bond Index ETF (XBB) is a robust choice for investors looking for broad exposure to the Canadian bond market, encompassing both government and corporate bonds.
+Currently, it offers a dividend yield of 3.41%, but has seen a slight decline with a 1-year return of -0.04% and a 5-year return of -11.37%.
+This ETF is well-regarded for short-term bond exposure and is listed on the TSX, making it a reliable option in a diversified portfolio.

 Pros: